LmKTx10

 LmKTx10 is a peptide toxin from the venom of the scorpion Lychas mucronatus.
 The toxin acts as a pore blocker on potassium channels of the family Kv1.
 It has a higher selectivity for the Kv1.3 potassium channel (KCNA3), compared to other channels in the Kv1 family.

 Etymology

-The Name LmKTx10 is derived from the initials of the species Lychas mucronatus, with "K" referring to the action on potassium channels, "Tx" denoting for toxin, and 10 relating to the clone number in the cDNA library of the venom glands of Lychas mucronatus, constructed by a research group at Wuhan University that identified the venom.
+The Name LmKTx10 is derived from the initials of the species Lychas mucronatus, with "K" referring to the action on potassium channels, "Tx" denoting toxin, and 10 relating to the clone number in the cDNA library of the venom glands of Lychas mucronatus.